zhiaozhou/zhiaozhou.github.io/_portfolio/capsnet.md

 1.Introduction
 =====
 Convolutional Neural Network has gained huge amount of attentions and successes in computer vision field.
 Deep Convolutional Neural Network has achieved significant improvement in accuracy which outperforms human recognition capability.
 Regardless that max pooling in Convolutional Neural Network improves performance quite well, there are still questions about information lost during the process.
 In addition, Convolutional Neural Networks do not quite address relationships between features, for example, relative spatial characteristics.
 A face with displaced eyes, nose, and mouths could still be recognized as a face by Convolutional Neural Network, but not by Capsule Network.
-In Hinton[7], he proposed Capsules Network which implementing dynamic routing by agreement algorithm that achieved state of art performance with only three layers of network.
+In Hinton[7], he proposed Capsules Network which implementing dynamic routing by agreement algorithm that achieved state of art performance with only tbree layers of network.
 According to [7], Capsules would be able to represent various properties of objects like pose, deformation, velocity etc. And Capsules Network is able to learn and detect variant representations of features without utilizing many layers for storing and representing these variances.
 In this sense, Capsules Network acts more like human brains that learning with less examples and comprehensive understanding.
 This is a new perspective in the computer vision field which brings more insights out from images utilizing different methods instead of propagation for data fitting and prediction.
 Furthermore, Capsules Network works exceptionally well on highly overlapping objects segmentation comparing to other projects for objects that have low